AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Studying the operation of ProCoDA software was another critical task the subteam accomplished in Fall 2017 semester.
 ProCoDA, a process control software software, allows the user to control many parts of the experimental apparatus and to automate data collection.
 Specifically, ProCoDA can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as turbidity by connecting to the turbidity meter.
 Automated data acquisition can record the speed of pump, turbidity of water, mass of container to an Excel spreadsheet directly.
 The resulting data was analyzed with Excel and Python codes.
 Using the increment function built in ProCoDA enable the team to conduct series of control experiments without staying in the lab.
 More detail of our experiment will be discussed in Method section of our report.**/(processing)** The original MathCAD base code used to calculate coagulant dosage, the composition of clay-HA mixture and pump speed was translated to Python codes, the code is attached after the main text.

 According to the generated data, two stage coagulant addition need more time to form floc blanket than one stage addition.
-But in several trials with relatively low turbidity, one stage addition can not form floc blanket while the two stage addition could under the same condition.
+But in several trials with relatively low turbidity, one stage addition can not form floc blanket while the two stage addition could form under the same condition.